kzncvaa/kzncvaa/README.md

 ### What I use when I work:
 #### Languages:
+- JavaScript
+- NodeJS
+- Java
+#### Frameforks:
+- React
+- Express.js
-- JS
+- MobX
-- java spring consul vault docker vue macos

 ### TOP 3 things I can do cool
 - React web-application using MERN stack